wjassim/WARP-Q/README.md

 Output:

     - Code will compute the WARP-Q quality scores between Ref_Wave and Test_Wave.
-    - It will then store the obrained results in a new column in the same csv file.
+    - It will then store the obtained results in a new column in the same csv file.

-# Papers for citation
+## References

 Design of the WARP-Q algorithm is described in detail in the following paper: